 Of now, you’ve probably started to here about the touted benefits yoga has, both physically and mentally.
 Yoga can be a great style of exercise to stay fit and flexible, for any average person with a 9-5.

 The Institute of Yoga for Sports Science, has become a great reference for discussing many of the ways yoga can be brought into sports and athletic training.
 Not just from the physical stand-point, but the standpoint of focus, calming nerves, and the shear power of the breath.
 We’ll be referencing some of there findings throughout this post.

-1. Improves Flexibility, Balance & Strength:
+Improved Flexibility, Balance & Strength:

 According to a controlled clinical trial published in 2015, a growing number of research studies have showed Hatha yoga (a specific style of yoga practice) can lead to improvements in cardiorespiratory fitness and “muscular strength“.